We are a Teaching for Mastery School

 Daily Fluency Sessions:

 We believe that our children should have a fluent recall of the mathematical skills that they need to support them though into adult life.
 With this in mind, we have daily fluency sessions outside of the maths lesson which gives children the opportunity to recall/embed previous learning and hone their skills.
-Teachers are currently using the Department for Education Ready to Progress guidance to inform planning for these sessions as well as progressions for mental mathematics.
+Teachers are currently using the Department for Education Ready to Progress guidance, alongside year group objectives to inform planning for these sessions as well as progressions for mental mathematics.
+Our fluency sessions are based around fluent recall and reasoning.
+Children are encouraged in these sessions to make those vital connections and relationships between numbers.
+We know this because… is a key phrase here.

 All our lessons are rooted in practical equipment.
 We believe that this approach unlocks the understanding of the maths.
 As children grow in confidence, the equipment is replaced with visual representations such as bar models, part part wholes or place value grids.
-We ensure that these representations are consistent throughout school by using the Ready to Progress Criteria resources from NCETM.
+We ensure that these representations are consistent throughout school by using the Ready to Progress Criteria resources from NCETM and the Spines.
+This consistency gives our children a place to hang their thinking from, encouraging reasoning and unlocking problem solving.

 Impact of our approach to mathematics is regularly and carefully monitored.
-Assessments are conducted at the end of every small step block and exam analysis is used to inform future planning.
-Termly assessments are focussed and test what the children have been learning that term, not end of year expectations.
+Assessments are conducted at the end of every topic and exam analysis is used to inform future planning.
+Termly assessments are focused and test what the children have been learning that term, not end of year expectations.
 This allows teachers again to accurately future plan for the needs of their children.

-The Senior Leadership team regularly monitor the teaching of mathematics through learning walkthroughs, book and planning scrutinies, pupil interviews and lesson observations.
-The Subject Leader has rigorously assessed the teaching of the mathematics in school and drawn up a focussed action plan in order to move the subject forward.
+The Senior Leadership team regularly monitor the teaching of mathematics through learning walkthroughs, book and planning scrutiny, pupil interviews and lesson observations.
+The Subject Leader has rigorously assessed the teaching of the mathematics in school and drawn up a focused action plan in order to move the subject forward.

 Our children should leave school being high school ready.
 They calculate with confidence and do not have a reliance on formal, written calculation to solve problems.
 They have a positive, can do attitude to mathematics and attack challenges with independence and resilience.